 All salads are not created equal.
 Salad can often be a wolf in sheep’s clothing, making many believe they are eating something healthy and low calorie, when in fact it is high-fat and calorie ridden.
 It’s all in the dressings and the toppings.

 We all love a strong finish at the end of a good meal.
 While that sugar craving kicks in, it can be hard to resist your Aunt’s best apple pie, or your Grandmother’s raspberry crumble.
 Over the holidays we are basically rolled in sugar, dipped in frosting, and toss some sprinkles on top.

 A warm drink is often accompanied by desserts at the end of the evening.
 Many forget that you can absolutely drink your calories, too!
-Making a simple switch from a regular coffee or latte, to a good-for-you almond milk version with a sugar substitute like stevia – you’ll be cutting back on everything, but taste!
+While you can avoid the sugar, a lot of café beverages are served with full fat or 2% milk which are very rich and delicious but extremely fattening.